CarouselDancing/DeFT-net/README.md

 ## Overview

-This is the code repo for our paper in submission at CGVC 2024.
+This is the code repo for our paper submitted at CGVC 2024.

 ## Dependencies